 - Oxytocin: Often referred to as the attachment hormone, it is responsible for that feeling you get from bonding with a loved one.
 No one close by to hug, you can get a pet.
 Simply petting a dog has been shown to release oxytocin.

-- Serotonin: Serotonin is the key hormone that stabilizes our mood, feelings of well-being, and happiness.
+- Serotonin: Serotonin is the crucial hormone stabilizing our mood, well-being, and happiness.
 This hormone impacts your entire body.
-It enables brain cells and other nervous system cells to communicate with each other.
+It enables brain cells and other nervous system cells to communicate.
 Serotonin is also involved in sleeping, eating, and digestion.

 4 Ways To Increase Happy Chemicals